mobilecoinfoundation/fog/fog-threat-model-2.0.0.md

 Darth can:

-* Do anything Mallory could
+* Do anything Mallory could.
 * Learn many view-public keys, which appear in the public addresses of Fog users.
 * Learn the recipient of any payment record sent to a Fog user:
   * By attacking fog-ingest enclave in one of several ways, or by attacking fog-view enclave.
-  * Just as the baseline adversary does, they have *some information* about who the sender was.
+  * Darth can learn who the sender of a payment record was, just as Mallory can.
 * Learn how many and in which blocks a Fog user received payments, if they perform full-wallet recovery
   * By attacking fog-view enclave.